 Much like the whistleblower procedure under the False Claims Act, the Internal Revenue Service maintains a whistleblower program whereby relators can relay information concerning possible tax fraud in exchange for the opportunity to receive a percentage of the ultimate recovery.
-While it is utilized less than the False Claims Act— due in part to additional requirements—the IRS whistleblower program has gained considerable notoriety in recent years for major settlements, including the most recent $11.6 million settlement concerning a corporate tax fraud scheme.
+While it is utilized less than the False Claims Act— due in part to additional requirements—the IRS whistleblower program has gained considerable notoriety in recent years for major settlements, including an $11.6 million settlement concerning a corporate tax fraud scheme.

 In today’s post, we will examine the process through which a whistleblower claim is initiated, as well as the requisite standards and thresholds for filing a whistleblower action with the IRS.